Benjamin C Winn

 Head Choral Director

 Benjamin C. Winn is a proud native of Springdale, Arkansas, and a third-generation graduate of Springdale High School, Class of 2009.
-He is in his twelfth year of teaching and his fourth year at Lakeside Junior High School.
-He holds a Bachelor of Music Education (B.M.E.) with honors in Musicology from the University of Arkansas - Fayetteville and a Master of Music Education (M.M.Ed.) with distinction from Eastern Washington University.
+He is in his twelfth year of teaching, his fifth year at Lakeside Junior High School, and his third year as Head Choir Director.
+He holds a Bachelor of Music Education (B.M.E.) with honors in Musicology from the University of Arkansas and a Master of Music Education (M.M.Ed.) with distinction from Eastern Washington University.

-An accomplished clinician, guest lecturer, and professional vocalist, Mr. Winn was named the 2021 ArkCDA Region 6 Senior High Director of the Year and a semi-finalist for both the ArkCDA Distinguished Director of the Year and the 2025 Arkansas Fine Arts Teacher of the Year.
-He was also selected as a Carnegie Hall Artist-in-Residence for the 2026 season.
+An award-winning conductor, clinician, guest lecturer, and professional vocalist, Mr. Winn made his conducting debut at Carnegie Hall in May 2026, conducting the original concert Hope for Resolution: The Light We Carry, The Hope We Become, which he co-designed in collaboration with MidAmerica Productions.
+He was named the 2021 ArkCDA Region 6 Senior High Director of the Year and was a semifinalist for both the ArkCDA Distinguished Director of the Year and the 2025 Arkansas Fine Arts Teacher of the Year.

 In 2017, Mr. Winn co-founded The Celebration Choir of Carroll County, a 501(c)(3) nonprofit organization, alongside longtime friend and collaborator Sharon Keck Parker.
-Together, they launched an annual community concert series to raise funds for critical-need organizations across Northwest Arkansas.
-In addition to its philanthropic mission, the choir developed strong ties with area public school choral programs, serving as a vibrant community outreach initiative that promotes collaboration, mentorship, and support for music education throughout the region.
+Together, they established an annual community concert series benefiting critical-need organizations throughout Northwest Arkansas.
+Beyond its philanthropic mission, the organization fostered meaningful partnerships with area public school choral programs, promoting collaboration, mentorship, and advocacy for music education across the region.

-He is sustained by the everyday kindness of those who anchor him beyond the spotlight—including one very loyal dog, Harper—and holds special appreciation for the mentors who shaped his path: Miss Cara Parnell Sedberry, Mrs. Millie Peters, Miss Rhonda Hawley, Dr. Stephen Caldwell, the late Geneva Powers (d.
+Beyond the concert stage, Mr. Winn is sustained by the everyday kindness of those who anchor him—including one exceptionally loyal dog, Harper—and remains deeply grateful for the mentors who shaped his life and career: Cara Parnell Sedberry, Millie Peters, Rhonda Hawley, Dr. Stephen Caldwell, the late Geneva Powers (d.
 2015), and the late Dr. Eddie Wade Jones (d.
 2014).

 Assitant Director